Excerpt from The Soft Season

 Joaquina inched up to the porch landing, avoiding the squeaking boards, and tiptoed toward the side door.
 Slowly, she turned the knob and pushed inward, aware of Maria’s quiet sobs, probably in the folds of Mama’s dress.
 She skirted the partition and stopped short.
 An intruder hovered inside the house, holding papa in a death grip.
 Her muscles went weak.
 Her load of eggs released and splattered yellow and white across the wooden floor.

 The stranger whipped around at the sound and flinched when he saw her.
 He slid back toward the open front door, his bloodied leg dripping a crimson trail across the floor.
 He drew papa with him and angled his knife against his throat.

 Mama’s panic-edged voice cut through the tension.
 “There’s plenty of food.
 You’re welcome to it.
 Please, take it and be on your way.”

 The youth flicked his head from side to side as he eyed each of them.
 A frantic confusion quivered in his eyes.

 José caught Joaquina’s attention.
 He seemed to signal something at her, though she realized too late her brother’s scheme.
-Without warning, her brother with ferocious desperation leaped across the empty space at the stranger, all arms and legs and determined heroics.
+Without warning, José, with ferocious desperation, leaped across the space at the stranger, all arms and legs and determined heroics.